1 Gentiles and Christians

 There were tensions nonetheless between individual practice and what seemed appropriate to the kind of men who held political and priestly office (see Rüpke 2016, and the burgeoning scholarship surveyed in Albrecht et al. 2018 that emphasizes the role of individual actors in all forms of ancient cult; but see also Scheid 2016 who argues – on the whole persuasively – for the primacy of public cult and its norms, at least at Rome).
 Some private rites were profoundly traditional, as deeply rooted in the customs of their peoples as were the rites of civic priests; thus, in the Roman cultural sphere, the worship of various familial gods, including the family lar (sometimes singular, sometimes twinned as lares), the penates or gods of the household, and the guardian spirits (for a man, genius, for a woman, iuno) of the pater familias and his wife (Flower 2017).
 In an increasingly cosmopolitan order, other cults could seem more threatening.
 Like philosophically educated Greeks, Seneca and Varro’s contemporary Cicero were suspicious of devotion that exceeded the bounds of moderation or ancestral custom and seemed to express an unbecoming fear of the gods (Seneca, On Superstition; Cicero, De natura deorum [On the Nature of the Gods] 2.70–2; cf., in the Greek world, Plutarch's treatise On Superstition, preserved unlike Seneca's in full).
 In his ideal ordering of the Roman republic, Cicero would have forbidden worship of any gods not received ‘publicly’ – that is, by order of the Senate – or inherited from one’s ancestors (De legibus [On the Laws] 2.19).

 That was wishful thinking.
 Roman statecraft was generally reactive and unsystematic, and only on Christianity and its offshoots – especially Manichaeism – did the Roman authorities ever conduct a systematic crackdown (for an overview of both Greek and Roman religious restriction and coercion, see Garnsey 1984).
 The first attempt at a more limited curtailment came in 186 BC, with the suppression of the Bacchanals (the cultic communities devoted to Dionysus, who was known in Latin as Liber Pater), following lurid accusations of sexual wrongdoing (Livy, 39.8–19; the law survives as an inscription: CIL I2581; North 1979).
 Roman emperors made sporadic restrictions on Egyptian and Jewish cult, but those restrictions did not gain permanency.
 Already worshipped in Rome in the first century BC, Isis and Serapis were promoted by multiple first- and second-century emperors, and their worship was eventually accepted (perhaps under the emperor Gaius) among the public cults of Rome (a variety of views in Salzman 1990: 170–171, note 203; Lembke 1994: 84–103; Takács 1995: 71–104).
 This was a change in the gods’ status at Rome, not in the empire at large or (necessarily) in ordinary persons’ estimation.
 Isis and her consort, Osiris, continued to attract the worship of private initiates (of whom Apuleius’ novel Metamorphoses portrays a fictional example, possibly by way of satire; Harrison 2012), while Serapis had been the great god of Alexandria, the second-greatest city in the Roman world, since the Ptolemies.
-Rebuilt after a fire in 181, Serapis’ temple in Alexandria was, until its destruction in 391 or 392, a sight to rival the Roman Capitolium in beauty and glory (Ammianus Marcellinus, 22.16.12; archaeological data in McKenzie et al. 2004).
+Rebuilt after a fire in 181, Serapis’ temple in Alexandria was, until its destruction in 391 or 392, a sight to rival the Roman Capitolium in beauty and glory (Ammianus Marcellinus, 22.16.12; archaeological data in McKenzie, Gibson, and Reyes 2004).
 The limitations imposed at Rome should not, therefore, be seen as a general rule for the empire at large: the diversity of the empire’s cults was recognized by educated Romans, if sometimes with distaste.
 The outstanding exception was the prohibition against human sacrifice, which the Romans had practised only on occasion (for example, during the great public crisis of the Second Punic War), and ultimately forbade by senatorial decree in 97 BC (Schultz 2010).
 In North Africa – whose Punic great god Baal Hammon (Romanized as Saturn) was a notorious recipient of ritual infanticide – the ban was carried out in the late second century, and was helped in no small measure through transformation of local culture (the reality and extent of infanticide have been much controverted: see Shaw 2016 for a recent assessment, likening the final measures to the suppression of Hindu sati).

 In the ‘mystery’ cults of Isis and other Near Eastern gods, an influential body of older scholarship found the real object of pagan devotion under the Roman Empire (Cumont 1929 is the classic statement).
 The cults of Isis and Osiris, Cybele and Attis, Mithras, and other ‘oriental’ gods had doctrinal content and organized priesthoods, making them more advanced (by an evolutionary view of religion) than the cults of the Greek cities and especially the statesman-like religion of Rome.
 They could also offer the individual devotee membership in relatively tight-knit cultic associations, often organized along family lines (a few examples in Cameron 2011: 143–144), as well as otherworldly rewards.
 The evolutionary model of religion is now little in favour, while ‘oriental’ seems too simplistic a category to form a useful category of analysis: marked by much later European imagination of the Middle East, it also tended to make Christianity an implicit model for cults quite different from it (Alvar 2008, a learned attempt at updating the old view, admits its weaknesses).